DataFrames - Part 1

 Search for missing values

 Some tables contain missing entries.
-You can check a dataframe for such missing entries.
+You can check a DataFrame for such missing entries.
 If no missing entry is found, the function isnull will return False.

 PYTHON